Published September 24, 2015

-National experts on public accounting and sovereign wealth funds will speak at the School of Management as part of this year’s Helen and Oscar Sufrin Lectureship in Accounting on Oct.
-20 in the Newman Center at UB, 495 Skinnersville Road, Amherst.
+National experts on financial accounting and health care compliance will speak at the School of Management as part of this year’s Helen and Oscar Sufrin Lectureship in Accounting on Oct.
+12.

-The free event will begin with a continental breakfast at 8:30 a.m., and each lecture will end with a Q&A.
+The free event will begin with a continental breakfast at 8:30 a.m.; each lecture will end with a Q&A.

 The Sufrin Lectureship brings distinguished business professionals to the School of Management to speak about accounting issues.
 Funding is provided through the generous support of Leslie Sufrin and Gerald Sufrin, a longtime UB professor, in honor of their late parents.